Adjective Clauses with Subject Relative Pronouns: What You Need to Know

 Question 9 of 10

-9. Which of the following is an example of an adjective clause with a subject relative pronoun that modifies a pronoun?
+9. Can an adjective clause with a subject relative pronoun be placed at the beginning of a sentence?

 Question 9 of 10